utsystem-web/ckeditor5-anchor-drupal/README.md

 This package implements the anchor feature for CKEditor 5.
 It allows inserting anchor elements with `id` and `name` attributes into the edited content and offers the UI to create and edit them.

-This fork of [northernco/ckeditor5-anchor-drupal](https://github.com/northernco/ckeditor5-anchor-drupal) intended for use with the 3.x branch of [CKEditor Anchor Link](https://www.drupal.org/project/anchor_link) (with patches as indicated below).
-It includes updates intended to resolve the following issues form the [CKEditor Anchor Link issue queue](https://www.drupal.org/project/issues/anchor_link):
+This fork of [northernco/ckeditor5-anchor-drupal](https://github.com/northernco/ckeditor5-anchor-drupal) is intended for use with the 3.x branch of [CKEditor Anchor Link](https://www.drupal.org/project/anchor_link) (with patches as indicated below).
+It includes updates to resolve the following issues form the [CKEditor Anchor Link issue queue](https://www.drupal.org/project/issues/anchor_link):

 - [Support concurrent use of CKEditor 4 and 5 [#3484756] | Drupal.org](https://www.drupal.org/project/anchor_link/issues/3484756)